 - a.
 Click Play (or press F^) to start data collection, note that this action does not record the data to a file.
 This action starts the profiler pinging and allows you to make sure the system is operating correctly before recording data.
 It also gives you depth and velocity data, which is helpful when you are positioning the vessel at the starting location of the transect. - b.
 Make sure that River Surveyor is receiving valid data from all connected systems (indicator lights on status bar are green). - c.
 Move the vessel to the start point of the transect. - d.
 Check the number of valid cells that the system is using.
 The number of valid cells can be found in the Track Data category on the tabular data displays.
 Ideally there should be at least two valid cells to make a good discharge measurement along the edge sections.
 This ensures there is enough valid velocity data in the profile to interpolate the unknown velocity in the unmeasured side area.
 The number of valid cells is shown in the Discharge Data tabular display. - e.
 When making a discharge measurement, the distance to the bank is critical to determining the unmeasured side areas.
-As such, you must accurately measure the distance from the ADP to the riverbank a.
-To start recording data, click Record.
-Data recording begins immediately to the file name displayed in the Profile Data tabular display.
+As such, you must accurately measure the distance from the ADP to the riverbank.